petr7555/ai-document-search-frontend/README.md

 ### PWA

 This application can be installed as a progressive web application.
 The layout is responsive and works well on mobile devices.

+### Accessibility

+#### cypress-axe
+[This Cypress plugin](https://github.com/component-driven/cypress-axe) is used to check the accessibility of the login and chatbot pages.
+It is run as part of the E2E tests (see `cy.checkA11y`).

+If there are any violations, the test fails and the details are logged to the console where Cypress is running.

+You will also see entries in the command log for each type of violation found (they will be above the failed assertion).
+Clicking on those will reveal more specifics about the error in the DevTools console.

+#### ESLint rules

+Strict rules from the [`eslint-plugin-jsx-a11y`](https://github.com/jsx-eslint/eslint-plugin-jsx-a11y) are used to check adherence to accessibility best practices in the code.

+#### Manual testing

+The application was tested manually to ensure, that:
+- all elements are reachable by keyboard,
+- all elements are readable by screen readers.